z3us-dapps/z3us/README.md

 ## Adding extension to Firefox

-In the Firefox browser navitate to `about:debugging#/runtime/this-firefox`.
-Click the button `Load temporary Add-on...`, then select a compressed zip of the all the files `inside` the directory `apps/extension/dist/firefox`.
+In the Firefox browser navigate to `about:debugging#/runtime/this-firefox`.
+Click the button `Load temporary Add-on...`, then select a compressed zip of  all the files `inside` the directory `apps/extension/dist/firefox`.

 ## Website quick start